ryan258/promptchaining-for-5th-graders/tools/README.md

 - **Using monthly**: Good, maintain
 - **Haven't used in 2 weeks**: Archive or delete

-Better to have 3 great tools than 10 mediocre ones.
+Better to have 5 great tools than 20 mediocre ones.

 ---

-## Support
+## Prompt Engineering Quality

-Issues: File in project root issue tracker
-Questions: See main project README
+All 33 tools now feature:
+- **Expert personas**: Specific roles with 15-20+ years experience
+- **Structured frameworks**: Step-by-step analytical approaches
+- **Concrete examples**: ✅ GOOD / ❌ BAD patterns for every prompt
+- **Well-defined constraints**: Explicit word counts, item counts, format requirements
+- **Educational approach**: Prompts explain methodologies, not just ask for output

+This results in professional-grade output quality with consistent structure.

 ---